 Once again, Melissa’s Produce is partnering with Girl Scouts of Greater Los Angeles, and asked a few food bloggers to create original recipes that use Girl Scout cookies and their produce, in a recipe contest.

 Last year I featured Melissa’s Key limes and Thin Mint Girl Scout cookies to make the oh-so-delicious, beautiful Thin Mint Key Lime Tart.
 Guess what?
 It won first place!

 The sweet flavor of the young coconut water is delicious with chocolate, and it is said to have many health benefits.
 So there you go, you’ll balance all of the sugar right out. 😉

 Purchasing Girl Scout cookies goes beyond enjoying their deliciousness.
 You’re also helping to empower girls to learn become women who are leaders.

 And this next part may surprise you . . . .
 100% percent of the Girl Scout Cookie proceeds benefit the local Girl Scout council where you buy your box, supporting local programs that help girls prepare for a lifetime of leadership.

-Samoa Chocolate Coconut Truffles are delectable!
+These Samoa truffles are delectable!
 The creamy, rich, coconut-chocolate interior of each truffle will melt in your mouth, and only be captured by the bits of cookie crunch with soft caramel and coconut that surrounds it.
 Oh my!

 A couple more Samoa recipes: